 Recall that we can view every groupoid-enriched category as a quasi-category via the Duskin nerve $N^{\mathrm{Dusk}}$; this is isomorphic to taking the homwise nerve and applying the coherent nerve.
 Note further by construction there is for each $n$ a fully faithful embedding $N^{\mathrm{Dusk}}\Orb_n^{\Stk} \to \Stk[\Delta^n]$, with $[\Delta^n]$ as in the preceding appendix.
-These define a morphism of simplicial diagrams and thus a fully faithful embedding
+These define a morphism of simplicial diagrams which are constant on objects, and thus taking $\hocolim_{\Delta^{\op}}$ results in a fully faithful embedding

-with image $\Orb$.
+with image $\Orb$, where $\Stk_{\infty}$ is as in \cref{def:Stki} (cf.\ \cref{lem:segalcat}).
 By composing this with the equivalence of the preceding lemma, we obtain an equivalence

 By \cref{cor:TopGpdInfinity} the source can be identified with $N^{\coh}\Sing \Orb'$, i.e.\ with the $\infty$-category associated with $\Orb'$.
 Thus we obtain the goal of this appendix:

 \begin{prop} Stackification induces an equivalence between $\Orb$ and the $\infty$-category associated with $\Orb'$. \end{prop}